MicrosoftDocs/azure-stack-docs/AKS-Hybrid/kubernetes-monitor-metrics.md

 | Connected clusters    | [Microsoft.Kubernetes/connectedClusters](/azure/azure-monitor/reference/supported-metrics/microsoft-kubernetes-connectedclusters-metrics)                 |

 ### Prometheus Metrics

-To view more granular metrics, it is recommended to enable Managed Prometheus extension in your Kubernetes and query Prometheus metrics in Metrics Explorer or Managed Grafana.
-The extension onboarding instructions can be found in [here](https://learn.microsoft.com/en-us/azure/azure-monitor/containers/kubernetes-monitoring-enable?tabs=cli#enable-prometheus-and-grafana).
+To view more granular metrics, it's recommended that you enable the Managed Prometheus extension in your Kubernetes, and then query Prometheus metrics in Metrics Explorer or Managed Grafana.
+For the extension onboarding instructions, [see this article](/azure/azure-monitor/containers/kubernetes-monitoring-enable?tabs=cli#enable-prometheus-and-grafana).

 ## Azure Monitor Logs

-AKS Arc supports two kinds of logs: Control Plane logs implemented as resource logs and container insights logs.
+AKS Arc supports two types of logs: Control Plane logs implemented as resource logs, and container insights logs.
 For more information about exporting control plane logs such as audit logs using diagnostic settings, see [Monitor Kubernetes audit events](/azure/aks/hybrid/kubernetes-monitor-audit-events).
-For more information about enabling container insights, see [Enable Container Insights](https://learn.microsoft.com/en-us/azure/azure-monitor/containers/kubernetes-monitoring-enable?tabs=cli).
+For more information about enabling container insights, see [Enable Container Insights](/azure/azure-monitor/containers/kubernetes-monitoring-enable?tabs=cli).

 ### Control Plane Logs

 The following table lists the log categories available for AKS Arc.
-This table can also be found in [Azure Monitor resource log reference](https://learn.microsoft.com/en-us/azure/azure-monitor/reference/supported-logs/microsoft-kubernetes-connectedclusters-logs).
+You can also see this table in the [Azure Monitor resource log reference](/azure/azure-monitor/reference/supported-logs/microsoft-kubernetes-connectedclusters-logs):

 | Category                   | Description                                                                                                                                                                                                   | Table (resource-specific mode)  |
 |----------------------------|---------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------|---------------------------------|